strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/is-supported-image-removed.md

 The `isSupportedImage` method is removed.

 Developers must use either `isImage` to check if a file is an image, or `isOptimizableImage` to check if the file is an image that can be optimized.
+Note that the behavior in Strapi v4 was equivalent to `isOptimizableImage`.

 </SideBySideColumn>